2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-academic-program.md

 <hr>

-Academic program abstracts review is under way.
-Stay tuned for accepted papers announcement.
+Academic program abstracts have been reviewed.
+Stay tuned for the preliminary schedule release.

 <hr>